How to Get to Mt.Fuji from Tokyo

 What Should You Do around Mt.Fuji??

-Walking around Fuji Five Lakes and taking pictures at the foot of the mountain and relaxing at the hot springs should be top priority!
-During the summer season you can enjoy climbing from 1st July to 31st August.
+Walking around Fuji Five Lakes taking pictures at the foot of the mountain and relaxing at the hot springs should be top priority!
+During the summer season, you can enjoy climbing from 1st July to 31st August.
 The view of sunrise there will be much more radiant.
 Out of season, it’s allowed to get halfway up Mt.Fuji to 5th Station.
 Green tea fields are also a good option.

 Book Online: Glamping Eco Tour with Mount Fuji Views